Menu Close

 This is an absolutely untrue and unsustainable proposition that

-1) makes all diets eventually fail and, worse
+1. makes all diets eventually fail and, worse

-2) makes us judge our food as good or bad at every meal – and in turn ourselves.
+2. makes us judge our food as good or bad at every meal – and in turn ourselves.

 I did not get super lean, strong, healthy – and HAPPY – until I taught myself to eat ALL foods I enjoyed and ditch things that didn’t come from nature.
-Instead, I have strategized “toss-together” recipes with superfood ingredients that I can make even faster than buying a bar and ripping open the package.
+Instead, I have strategised “toss-together” recipes with superfood ingredients that I can make even faster than buying a bar and ripping open the package.

-Also, I’ve learned to eat in energy appropriate portions to get me from meal to meal.
+Also, I’ve learned to eat in energy-appropriate portions to get me from meal to meal.
 This means my stomach gets full faster, so when I eat richer foods, I simply can’t overeat.

 Now I eat simple superfoods 80% of the time (meals I don’t share) and feel free to enjoy richer, “social” foods 20% of the time because with portions in check, it all balances out.

-I have reframed my thinking of food as “good” or “bad” to beneficial or less beneficial – and in turn.
+I have reframed my thinking of food as “good” or “bad” to beneficial or less beneficial, and in turn.

 This has allowed me not only to get in the best shape of my life in a way that is easily sustainable and makes me happy, it has also had an effect on my self-confidence by detaching self-worth from supposed “good” and “bad” food choices.